USL League One: Second wave of expansion (2023–present)

 In October 2024, the league granted expansion teams to Corpus Christi, Texas, and Boise, Idaho, the latter being named Athletic Club Boise.
 Both are expected to join for the 2026 season, with the Corpus Christi team retaining the Corpus Christi FC identity it had used in League Two.

 On November 14, 2024, the USL announced that it had terminated Northern Colorado Hailstorm FC's franchise agreement and that Central Valley Fuego and the league "had come to a mutual decision to part ways."
 Both of these teams would eventually move to The League for Clubs.

 In mid-February 2025, the league granted an expansion team to Paterson, New Jersey to begin play for the 2026 season at historic Hinchliffe Stadium.
 The team's name was revealed as the New York Cosmos in July 2025, adopting the identity of the legendary New York team that competed in the original North American Soccer League (NASL) and fielded the likes of Pelé and Giorgio Chinaglia.
 The Cosmos name had previously been revived in 2010 for the relaunch of the NASL, but that club played only four professional matches after the second NASL failed in 2017, and had played none since 2020 after briefly joining the National Independent Soccer Association.

 Also in February 2025, two League Two teams, Sarasota Paradise and Fort Wayne FC, declared their intention to go fully professional and join League One in 2026.

-In April 2025, Fort Lauderdale United FC, a women's team competing in the USL Super League, announced that it would form a men's team to compete in USL League One for 2026.
+In April 2025, Fort Lauderdale United FC, a women's team competing in the USL Super League, initially announced that it would form a men's team to compete in USL League One for the 2026 season.
+In December 2025, the club announced that it would push its League One team's launch date to 2027.

 On October 13, 2025, Port St. Lucie SC was announced as the newest USL League One franchise, based in Port St. Lucie, Florida and set to begin play in 2027.

 Following their inaugural season in League One, the ownership group for Texoma FC announced that the Texoma franchise would be moving to USL League Two for at least the 2026 season with the intent of moving back to League One in the future.
-Texoma's ownership group subsequently started a new USL League One team in Celina, Texas, Rodeo SC, with an intention to compete in the 2027 season.
-Celina is 27 miles south of Sherman, Texas, where Texoma plays.
+Texoma's ownership group subsequently started a new USL League One team, Rodeo SC in Celina, Texas, 27 miles south of Sherman, with an intention to compete in the 2027 season.

+Twelve days before the start of the 2026 season, on February 23, 2026, the league announced that Tormenta FC would be going on hiatus and would not compete in the 2026 season.

+On September 9, 2026, Boise announced it would move up to the USL Championship for 2027, with a corresponding stadium expansion.